TakafumiSakagami/cpiaengine/README.md

 Go `Audio/Video` > `Adjust Layer Placement` to move objects around.

-Once you've got everything into the right place, note down how many pixels you had to add/remove from each coordinate, and update your `presets` and `info::info` code to match.
+Once you've got everything into the right place, note down how many pixels you had to add/remove from each coordinate.